iterative/dvc.org/content/docs/command-reference/status.md

 | remote | `--remote` | Comparisons are made between the cache, and the given remote.
 Remote storage is defined using the `dvc remote` command.     |
 | remote | `--cloud`  | Comparisons are made between the cache, and the default remote (typically defined with `dvc remote --default`).             |

-Without arguments, this command checks all stages (defined in `dvc.yaml`) and `.dvc` files, and compares the hash values of their <abbr>outputs</abbr> (found in `dvc.lock` for stages) against the actual data files or directories in the workspace.
-The `--all-branches`, `--all-tags`, and `--all-commits` options enable checking data for multiple Git commits.
+Without arguments, it checks all [stages](/doc/command-reference/run) and `.dvc` files, and compares their <abbr>outputs</abbr> against the actual data files or directories in the workspace.
+The `--all-branches`, `--all-tags`, and `--all-commits` options enable checking multiple Git commits.

 The `targets` given to this command (if any) limit what to check.
 It accepts paths to tracked files or directories (including paths inside tracked